TequilaNebula/liftoff-assignments/P2-Project_Outline/README.md

 Angular

 ### What I'll Have to Learn
-How to create an API.
+How to create an API?
 How to connect to a server.
 How to add user authentification.